Unbiased Bike Reviews, Guides & How-To's

 The good news is that you can choose from two attractive colors (blue and gray), which is a plus as it makes Quick 5 one of the rare Quick models that are available in more than 1 color.

-Even though this is the cheapest model, it still has the same rims and tires as more expensive ones, as well as the same frame and fork.
+Even though this is one of the cheapest models, it still has the same rims and tires as more expensive ones, as well as the same frame and fork.
 Therefore, entry-level riders who go for Quick 5 will buy themselves a durable bike that will get them from point A to point B for years to come.

 In terms of components, Cannondale Quick 5 Women’s is the same as the male’s model.
 The only difference, as is the case with the other models, is when it comes to the geometry and several other parts, such as the stem and the saddle, which are made to accommodate the differences in the average female body.